Avaiga/taipy-doc/docs/manuals/core/basic_examples/index.md

 !!! important

-    Please refer to the [Core getting started](../../../getting_started/getting-started-core/index.md) documentation for a more realistic use case.
+    Please refer to the [Getting started with Core](../../../getting_started/getting-started-core/index.md) manual for a more realistic use case.